Giraffe Safari: Live Cam

 The Abilene Zoo’s exciting new Giraffe Safari exhibit is the result of four years of staff and volunteer work and $3.8 million of support from the community.
 An impressive 1,000 people and organizations donated to the project, which opened in April 2016.
 The multi-species exhibit is 30,400 square feet – double the space of the old giraffe habitat, allowing the animals to run and display more behaviors found in the wild.

 The feeding deck is part of an area dubbed Twiga Terrace; “Twiga” is Swahili for “giraffe.”
-Fall and winter giraffe encounter hours : Open WEEKENDS ONLY from 10 a.m. to 12:30 p.m. and 1:30 p.m. to 4 p.m.
+Fall and winter giraffe encounter hours : Open every day during spring break– March 11-19.
+Hours are 10 a.m. to 12:30 p.m. and 1:30 p.m. to 4 p.m.

 Guests can experience giraffe encounters on the new deck, hand-feeding the giraffe healthful romaine lettuce, available for $4.
 The zoo’s herd is comprised of four adult female reticulated giraffe, one male Rothschild giraffe and one young male reticulated giraffe.The zoo is breeding this endangered species according to the direction of the Association of Zoos and Aquariums’ Species Survival Plan.
 Indeed, one female, Punk, is already pregnant and due this fall!